jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 The pipeline consists of following a series of 5 steps.

-First, get a new frame and convert it to grayscale using the helper function GRAYSCALE.
+First, get a new frame and convert it to grayscale using the helper function grayscale(img).
-The resulting output is shown below.
+...The resulting output is shown below.

 ![alt-text](/test_images/whiteLanes.png "New frame") ![alt-text](/test_images/whiteLanes.png "Grayscale")